Facebook Twitter Instagram

 Dobereiner’s Triads: In triads, the atomic mass of the middle element is approximately the average of the other two elements.
 This is known as the Law of Triads.
 This classification was applicable to very few elements and so it was rejected.
 For example:

 New Lands Law of Octaves: He arranged the elements in increasing order of their atomic weights and showed that the properties of every eight elements were similar to those of the first one.
-The relationship is just like the resemblance of first and eighth musical notes.
+The relationship is just like the resemblance of the first and eighth musical notes.
 He named this the Law of Octaves.
 But his classification was rejected since the law of octaves was applicable to elements up to calcium.
-The properties of the eighth element become not similar for the rest of the element.
+The properties of the eighth element become not similar to the rest of the elements.

 Mendeleev’s Periodic Law: Dimitri Mendeleev classified the elements in the increasing order of their atomic weights.
-He founded that the properties of elements repeat after a regular interval.
-Based on this observation, he proposed a Periodic Law which states that “The properties of elements are the periodic functions of their atomic weights.”
+He found that the properties of elements repeat after a regular interval.
+Based on this observation, he proposed a Periodic Law that states that “The properties of elements are the periodic functions of their atomic weights.”
 That is, when elements are arranged in the increasing order of their atomic weights, their properties repeat after a regular interval.

 Mendeleev arranged elements in horizontal rows called Periods and vertical Columns called Groups.
 When Mendeleev proposed his periodic table, some of the elements were not discovered.
 He left some vacant places (gaps) for them in the periodic table and predicted some of their properties.
 For e.g. both Gallium and Germanium were not discovered at that time.
 He named these elements as Eka-Aluminium and Eka-Silicon respectively and predicted their properties.